-Table 11 Published outcomes of similar Russell Group Universities for 2021/22 (UK only) to UCD Data used excludes Hourly Paid
+Table 11 Published outcomes of similar Universities for 2022 Data includes Hourly Paid Workers were applicable

-Workers

 University initiatives to address the Gender Pay Gaps

 I. Key actions taken to date to address gender equality and in turn the GPG

 There have been many initiatives in relation to the progression of gender equality over the past number of years in UCD.
 The University has had Gender Equality Action Plans in place since 2017 with a wide range of initiatives supporting the achievement of gender equality across all aspects of an employee's life cycle from the initial recruitment phase right through to when a person leaves the institution.
 The impact of these actions is demonstrated in the downward trend in the mean and median gender pay gap (figure 2) and other indicators such as the changing gender profile of academic employees with more women at senior grades (figure 3).
 The following are some of the key actions that the University has taken to support gender equality and equality, diversity and inclusion more broadly: